aeszyman/ARTH312/bibliography.md

 Matthews, David. _Medievalism: A Critical History_.
 Cambridge: D.S.
 Brewer, 2017.

+Mittman, Asa Simon. _Maps and Monsters in Medieval England_.
+Routledge, 2006.

 Olson, Vibeke.
 "Blood, sweat, tears, and milk: "Fluid" veneration, sensory contact, and corporeal presence in medieval devotional art."
 In _Binding the Absent Body in Medieval and Modern Art_.
 Edited by Emily Kelley and Elizabeth Richards Rivenbark, pp. 11-31.
 London and New York: Routledge, 2017.
 ILL

 Rowe, Nina. _The Jew, the Cathedral and the Medieval City: Synagoga and Ecclesia in the Thirteenth Century_.
 Cambridge; New York: Cambridge University Press, 2011.